This monster truck is one of the last pieces of Apollo-era space tech still in use

 NASA deputy chief Seamans, an MIT-trained engineer, was deeply skeptical of the crawler, which had had some problems during its final engineering and testing.
 “Today,” he said, “we’ll see if we have a good idea.”
 When the crawler’s diesel motors roared to life, the crowd cheered, but Seamans cautioned, “Wait until it actually moves.”
 Move it did, at its stately pace.

 The crawlers were the work of the Marion Power Shovel Company, of Marion, Ohio, and NASA bought two identical vehicles.
 They have been refurbished over the years, and they are one of the few pieces of Apollo-era equipment that has been easily adapted to the post-Apollo era.
 They’ve been in service for more than 50 years.
 They moved not only every Apollo rocket to the pad but also every space shuttle.
 At least one of the two is being updated for use in moving NASA’s new Space Launch System (SLS) heavy-lift rocket to the launch pad, if and when it is finished and ready for use.
-It’s twin remains in commission, moving smaller rockets to the pad.
+Its twin remains in commission, moving smaller rockets to the pad.

 The Orlando Sentinel reported Sunday that the crawlers have logged 5,000 miles taking America’s spaceships to their launch pads.
 Each spaceflight, with Apollo capsules reaching 25,000 mph and covering a half-million miles or more to the Moon, has started with a trip of 3.5 miles, run at slightly less than 1 mph.